mdreece/Quick-HDRI-Controls/README.md

  - Maximum Strength value for lighting in scenes
  - Rotations step degree for when rotating HDRIs in increments
  - Supported File Types" explained above

 ##
-## Tips & Tricks

-### For Best Results
-- Organize HDRIs into folders (Indoor, Outdoor, Studio, etc.)
-- Use consistent naming for easier browsing
-- Keep your most-used HDRIs in a favorites folder

-### Quick Workflow
-1. Open the HDRI Controls panel
-2. Browse to your desired HDRI
-3. Click to select and load
-4. Adjust rotation and strength as needed
-5. Use reset buttons if you need to start over

-### Pro Tips
-- Use the strength slider to fine-tune lighting intensity
-- Rotate on the Z-axis to change light direction
-- X and Y rotation help with reflection angles
-- Reset buttons quickly restore default values

-##